liweiyap/VectorMatrixElementaryOperations/README.md

 ## General Information

-This is a simple and small library containing my own hard-coded implementations of row vectors, column vectors, and matrices.
+This is a simple and small library containing my own implementations of row vectors, column vectors, and matrices.
 All these three classes are derived from a base vector class, which is designed to be an abstract class.

 The following operations are supported:
 * Addition and subtraction of row vectors.